RahanBenabid/Learning-Backend/README.md

-# some questions for myself
-- categories in acronym creation not working
-- need to understand the token thingy better, why include it in the web app and not in the RapidAPI yet it still works (i think just the /api endpoint makes it work like normal)
-- same question with the login

 # Vapor
 server side framework, apparently can also do frontend, you can create a project simply like this:
 Ensure Vapor is installed